BlueObelisk/lensfield2/lensfield2-dist/README.txt

     :output     sum-sq.txt)
 --------------------------------------------------------------------------------
-; Build file taking all files **/*.n, and copying each to **/*.nn ; Illustrates dependency import and use of Lensfield2 'unaware' routines
+; Build file taking all files **/*.n, and copying each to **/*.nn ; Illustrates use of Lensfield2 'unaware' routines

 (source
     files       **/*.n)